ioBroker/ioBroker.js-controller/README.md

 The states `system.adapter.xy.logLevel` and `system.host.hostname.logLevel` are updated on instance/controller start with the configured log level and can afterwards be used to change the loglevel during runtime.
 These changes are __not__ persisted, so the next restarts resets the loglevel to the configured one.

+The Loglevel change is only effective if there is no loglevel (property "level") defined on the transport configuration.

 This possibility allows to debug adapters better and during runtime.

 #### File based logging